dnguyen800/jekyll-TeXt-theme/_infrastructure/wireless-standard.md

 ### Considerations before choosing a wireless standard

-> - **The total number of connected devices.** Z-Wave device limit is 255.
+> - **The total number of connected devices you plan to have.** Z-Wave device limit is 255.
 Zigbee is much higher at 65,355.
 Most homes will likely never hit Zigbee limits.
-> - **Placement of the hub, and powered repeaters.** Will you have enough repeaters to reach the furthest device?
-Z-Wave can hop at most 4 always-powered devices.
+> - **The placement of the hub, and powered repeaters.** Will you have enough repeaters to reach the furthest device?
+Z-Wave can hop on at most 4 always-powered devices.
 > - **Philips Hue and its incompatible Zigbee standard.** Philips Hue is Zigbee, but uses a different profile called ZLL.
 Hue bulbs act as repeaters for Hue bridge only.
 > - **Wireless communications can be slow.** There is a noticeable delay between the sensor registering a change, sending data to hub, running automation, turning on a light.
 I’ve noticed a 1-2 second delay.

 ### What you get with a smart home wireless standard

-> - A dedicated wireless network for your smart devices that hopefully doesn’t interfere with existing wireless tech like Wi-Fi.
+> - A dedicated wireless network for your sensors and lights that hopefully doesn’t interfere with existing wireless tech like Wi-Fi.

 ### Recommended Reading
-> - Tom’s Guide to Wireless Home Standards
+> - [Tom’s Guide to Wireless Home Standards](https://www.tomsguide.com/us/smart-home-wireless-network-primer,news-21085.html
-> - A good Z-Wave/Zigbee/Bluetooth/Wifi Comparison Article by Innovelli
+)
-> - “What is Z-Wave Plus?”
-Article by Innovelli
+> - A good Z-Wave/Zigbee/Bluetooth/Wifi Comparison Article by [Innovelli](https://inovelli.com/z-wave-vs-zigbee-vs-bluetooth-vs-wifi-smart-home-technology/)
-> - Wirecutter - Building a Home with Homekit
+> - [Wirecutter](https://thewirecutter.com/reviews/building-a-smart-home-with-apples-homekit/) - Building a Home with Homekit

 ## Z-Wave Plus
 ![Z-Wave](\assets\images\logo\zwave.jpg){:.image--md.align-left}